Bio

 Michael's media exposure includes over 60 television and radio interviews, including ABC-TV and NBC-TV (Los Angeles), FOX-TV (Los Angeles) and KPFA Radio (Berkeley), covering nutrition, politics or hormonal therapies; an interview in Sports Illustrated, where he was described as an "authority on anabolic hormones;" an interview for a Discovery Channel look at anabolic steroids and Olympic athletes, and being referenced on this subject on ABC-TV's Good Morning America.

-Michael continues his own personal progressive health program, which includes a high protein-low carbohydrate-moderate fat diet and aggressively exercising for optimal body composition and longevity employing weight-training, running, wrestling, and trying new sports, including taking up scuba and skydiving in 2005 at the age of 51.
-He travels throughout the United States on a continuous basis for work and for fun, playing with dogs whenever he has the chance.
+Michael continues his own personal progressive health program, which includes anti-aging-potency nutrient supplementation, a high protein-low carbohydrate-moderate healthy fat natural foods diet, exercising for optimal body composition and longevity, employing weight-training, boxing, running, and trying new sports, including taking up scuba and skydiving at the age of 51.

 http://www.medibolics.com.